Larry P. Arnn: Comments about teachers

 In July 2022, as an education advisor to Tennessee Governor Bill Lee, Arnn remarked:The teachers are trained in the dumbest parts of the dumbest colleges in the country...
 You will see how education destroys generations of people.
 It's devastating.
 It's like the plague...
 We are going to try to demonstrate that you don't have to be an expert to educate a child because basically anybody can do it.
 While his address was condemned by individuals in both of Tennessee's main political parties, Governor Lee refused to condemn Arnn's statement, but attempted to clarify them, saying that Arnn was only talking about "left-wing" teachers.

 Personal life

-Arnn and Penny, who is British married in 1979.
+Arnn and his wife Penny, who is British, married in 1979.
 They moved to California, where they had three children and adopted a fourth.
 They moved to Michigan in 2000, when Arnn succeeded George Roche as president of Hillsdale College.
 Arnn's father-in-law was Colonel Denis Arthur Sydenham Houghton, who was once the High Sheriff of Lancashire.